OdooDataFlow/odoo-data-flow/docs/faq.md

 A very common reason for the `No matching record found` error is that you are trying to import records in the wrong order.

-- **The Rule:** You must always import "parent" records **before** you import the "child" records that refer to them.
+* **The Rule:** You must always import "parent" records **before** you import the "child" records that refer to them.

-- **Example:** Imagine you are importing Contacts (`res.partner`) and assigning them to Contact Tags (`res.partner.category`).
+* **Example:** Imagine you are importing Contacts (`res.partner`) and assigning them to Contact Tags (`res.partner.category`).
 Odoo cannot assign a contact to the "VIP" tag if that "VIP" tag doesn't exist in the database yet.

-- **Correct Import Sequence:**
+* **Correct Import Sequence**:

   1. **First, import `res.partner.category`**: Run a transformation and load process for your contact tags.
 This creates the tags and their external IDs in Odoo.

   2. **Then, import `res.partner`**: Run a separate process for your contacts.
 The mapping for the `category_id/id` field can now successfully use `mapper.m2o_map` to look up the external IDs of the tags you created in the first step.

-- **General Advice:** Always map out the dependencies in your data.
-If Model B has a Many2one field pointing to Model A, you must always import Model A first.